 Undergraduate Research Scholars

-Undergraduate Research Scholars are engaging in research all over the TTU-TTUHSC campuses, working with faculty mentors who want to make a difference.
+Undergraduate Research Scholars (URS) are engaging in research all over the TTU-TTUHSC campuses, working with faculty mentors who want to make a difference.
 And help our Honors students make a difference as well.

 Steps involved in this application process are as follows:

 - Please fill out the student portion of the application then hit submit.

 - Please send the link generated by the form to your mentor so that they can submit a Mentor's Pledge for you.

 - After your Mentor submits their pledge, we will review your application and inform you if you are accepted into the URS program.
 If you have not been employed by the university, we will send you the hiring documents so that you may receive a stipend for your research involvement.

 - You are required to attend a New UR Scholar orientation at the beginning of the fall semester.